ibot-geoecology/myClim/Reference_Manual_myClim.md

 Argument      |Description
 ------------- |----------------
-`data1`     |     in format for preparing or calculation `data2`     |     in format for preparing or calculation but same as data1
+`data_items`     |     list of data in format for preparing or calculation; Format of data must be same.

 ## Details